renuo/applications-setup-guide/ruby_on_rails/configure_percy.md

 1. Add the PERCY_TOKEN and PERCY_PROJECT env variables to the CI.
 They can be found under `https://percy.io/renuo/[project-name]/settings`.
+1. Also add PERCY_TARGET_BRANCH and set it to `develop`.
+Like that Percy always compares the screenshots to the develop branch.

 ## Setup the Rails application